2021 ‘NEW’ Course Announcement – Apollo Bay to Forrest

 - Start in Apollo Bay and Finish at the Forrest Football Ground on Saturday 20 February, 2021.
 This is a return to the iconic course the race used for the first 5 years and will involve more climbing and more adventures.
 Riders will still ride through the footy ground at least once prior to finishing there at the 100km pt.

-- Shuttle buses + bike trailers will be organised to take riders FROM the Forrest footy ground TO Apollo Bay before the race start (approx. 5:15am) AND throughout the afternoon, buses will take riders BACK to Apollo Bay after they have finished.
+- Shuttle buses + bike trailers will be organised to take riders BACK to Apollo Bay after they have finished at approx 45min intervals during the afternoon

-- Accommodation: Riders can stay in either Apollo Bay OR Forrest, and can select to take the bus transfer options (fees apply) OR use friends and family to drive them back.
+- Accommodation: Riders can stay in either Apollo Bay OR Forrest, and can select to take the bus transfe (fees apply) OR use friends and family to drive them back.

 50km Otway Shorty 2021